Chocolate Chip Snowball Cookies

 I already have several variations with my lemon snowball cookies and cherry coconut snowballs.

 These snowball cookies with chocolate chips are like eating chocolate chip cookies with powdered sugar in one bite.

-Plus the mini chocolate chips make a great substitute for nuts as wedding cookies have walnuts or pecans.
+Plus the mini chocolate chips make a great substitute for nuts as wedding cookies (such as Pecan Snowball Cookies from Tasty Treats and Eats) have walnuts or pecans.